Change Expectations > Change Technology > Change Healthcare

 Former Principal Enterprise Architect, Kaiser Permanente

 Mike Robkin is the MD FIRE project manager for the MD PnP Program.
-He internationalized the procurement contract language for hospitals and providers to purchase and maintain the truly interoperable medical devices and systems that are necessary for safe and effective patient care.
+He internationalized the procurement contract language for hospitals and providers to purchase interoperable medical devices and systems that are necessary for safe and effective patient care.